MujahidHussain-2005/Movie-Recommender-System/README.md

 ---

-## 🤝 Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

----

 ## ⭐ Support

 If you find this project useful, consider giving it a star.

+---

+## Notice:

+The tmdb_5000_credits.csv and similarity.pkl files are not uploaded due to their large size.

+#### Sorry for Inconvenience.

+---